JuliaPoo/SKIio/README.md

 #### Macro Order

-Macros are not allowed to call itself, and macros defined after it.
+Macros are not allowed to call itself, and macros cannot be recursive.
 E.g. The following are not valid:

 ```lisp